notbenh/technosorcery.net/source/_posts/2010-02-07-fun-with-the-upcoming-1-7-release-of-git-rebase---interactive---autosquash.markdown

 # This is a combination of 2 commits.
 # The first commit's message is:

-Change all the 'Bar's to 'Foo's
+Change all the "Bar"s to "Foo"s

 # The 2nd commit message will be skipped:

 #	fixup!
-Change all the 'Bar's
+Change all the "Bar"s

 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.